BEAT: A Large-Scale Semantic and Emotional Multi-Modal Dataset for Conversational Gestures Synthesis: Experiments

 \section{Experiments}

-In this section, we first evaluate the validity of the SRGR metric, and then we demonstrate the data quality of our dataset based on subjective experiments.
+In this section, we first evaluate the SRGR metric's validity, then demonstrate our dataset's data quality based on subjective experiments.
 Next, we demonstrate the validity of our baseline model using subjective and objective experiments, and finally, we discuss the contribution of each modality based on ablation experiments.